- Written by Dr.Mehmet Demircioglu

 Around months 2 to 5, it may be part of shedding and uneven early growth.
 After 12 to 18 months, it deserves a more serious assessment.

-My honest advice is to avoid judging your transplant from fear, but also avoid accepting vague reassurance when something truly does not blend.
-A good surgeon should be able to explain why the gap exists, whether it is temporary, and what can realistically be done if it remains.
+Avoid judging your transplant from fear, but also avoid accepting vague reassurance when something truly does not blend.
+Your surgeon should be able to explain why the gap exists, whether it is temporary, and what can realistically be done if it remains.

 A hair transplant should not create a new problem while solving an old one.
 It should respect the hair you have, the hair you may lose, and the donor supply you will need for the future.
-That is how I think about the gap between transplanted hair and native hair, and that is how I believe it should be planned from the beginning.
+That is the standard I use when planning the transition between transplanted hair and native hair.